jush1ro/terraform-web-server/README.md

-# Provision Highly Availabe Web in any Region Default VPC
+# Provision Highly Availabe Web in AWS any Region Default VPC

 ### Setup variables in tfvars file and environment variable for you aws instance
 ```